code-on-sunday/buildr.studio/stories.md

 ## Story 18:

 In addition to current features, implement the multi-select feature.
 This feature is enabled if the users are holding the Control key on the keyboard.
 The implementation must detect when the key is pressed.

+## Story 19:

+When the input type is "Sources", show the drag and drop area that says: "Drag and drop your sources here".
+Make sure the text grammatically correct.
+The implementation should use the standard drag and drop mechanism of Flutter.